rbms-bsc/DCRMR/_pages/Edition/Parallel-statement-of-responsibility-relating-to-edition.md

 ## 3.235.3 General rule

-<a name="3.235.3.1">3.235.3.1</a> If there are designations of edition in more than one language or script on the manifestation, but only a single statement of responsibility relating to edition, transcribe the statement of responsibility as the [Statement of responsibility relating to edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/).
+<a name="3.235.3.1">3.235.3.1</a> If there are [Designations of edition](/DCRMR/edition/Designation-of-edition/) in more than one language or script on the manifestation, but only a single statement of responsibility relating to edition, transcribe the statement of responsibility as the [Statement of responsibility relating to edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/).

-<a name="3.235.3.2">3.235.3.2</a> If a [Statement of responsibility relating to edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/) appears on the manifestation in more than one language or script, record the statement in the language or script of the title proper.
+<a name="3.235.3.2">3.235.3.2</a> If a [Statement of responsibility relating to edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/) appears on the manifestation in more than one language or script, record the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, record the statement that appears first.

-<a name="3.235.3.3">3.235.3.3</a> Transcribe the remaining statement(s) as [Parallel statements of responsibility relating to edition](/DCRMR/edition/Parallel-statement-of-responsibility-relating-to-edition/).
+<a name="3.235.3.3">3.235.3.3</a> Transcribe the remaining statement(s) as parallel statements of responsibility relating to edition.

 >Example:
 ><CITE>Deuxième édition / rédigé par Alexandre Choron = Second edition / edited by Alexandre Choron</CITE>